Quick Start Guide

 Searching for Networks, Users and Groups

-The NDEx Public Server includes a large number of networks that are marked "PUBLIC" and therefore accessible without signing in to a user account.
-Public networks can be found, viewed, and queried anonymously using the search bar on the NDEx landing page.
+NDEx provides access to a large number of networks that are marked "PUBLIC" and therefore accessible without signing in to a user account.
+Public networks can be found, viewed, and queried anonymously using the search bar on the NDEx Public Server's landing page.

 - The NDEx Search function has been improved to search for networks, users and groups at the same time.
 For example, type cell cycle into the search box and click the magnifying glass or press enter: